Wednesday, September 8, 2021

 Summary: The Wednesday, Sept.
 15, 1875, penumbral lunar eclipse was the second 1875 lunar eclipse and barely preceded the month's Indianola, Texas, hurricane.

 graphic of Wednesday, Sept.
-15, 1875, penumbral lunar eclipse: Eclipse Predictions by Fred Espenak (NASA's GSFC), via NASA Eclipse Web Site
+15, 1875, penumbral lunar eclipse: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse Predictions by Fred Espenak and Jean Meeus (NASA's GSFC)," via NASA Eclipse Web Site

 The Wednesday, Sept.
 15, 1875, penumbral lunar eclipse was the second 1875 lunar eclipse, was third in the year's five-eclipse lineup and was notable for barely preceding the year's third Atlantic storm system's devastating landfall at Matagorda Bay's Indianola in southeastern Texas.